kbase/kb_sdk/doc/kb_sdk_dependencies.md

     https://www.docker.com/mac
     https://www.docker.com/linux

 On Linux Docker is fairly easy to install.
 On a Mac the standard installer will include an installation of VirtualBox and create a VirtualBox virtual machine to run Docker.
-Basically just start Kitematic and then launch the "CLI" Command Line Interface to start the Docker daemon and **run subsequent commands within that shell**.
+Basically just start the Docker Kitematic and then launch the "CLI" Command Line Interface to start the Docker daemon and **run subsequent commands within that shell**.

 Instructions on the Docker website are very good, but on a Mac you may need to increase your VirtualBox virtual machine disk size to handle the full KBase runtime.
 This is a limitation both of the current KBase runtime which will likely be reduced in size soon, and Docker which does not yet allow configurable disk sizes on a standard Docker install, which is actually a feature on the Docker roadmap.
 For now, here are some references that may help deal with this problem:

 - https://github.com/kitematic/kitematic/issues/825
 - http://stackoverflow.com/questions/32485723/docker-increase-disk-space